anuragzv1/Hospital-API/README.md

 ## What's in the folders?
-1) Entry point : app.js
+1) Entry point : app.js.
-2)`config` : Contains configuration files of Mongoose and Passport Authentication Strategies.
+2) `config` : Contains configuration files of Mongoose and Passport Authentication Strategies.
 3) `Controllers\api` : The controllers for various API's like Doctor API or Patient API or Report API.
 4) `Models` : Mongoose Models for the Doctors, Patients and reports!
 5) `routes` : index.js which manages routes efficiently to have a scalable project.